-Colorful and bold, the Pictured Rocks tower 50 to 200 feet directly from Lake Superior.
-These sandstone cliffs of ochre, tan, and brown - sandwiched with layers of white, green, orange, and black - stretch for about 15 miles along the lake from Sand Point on the west to just after Spray Falls on the east.
+Colorful and bold, the Pictured Rocks cliffs tower 50 to 200 feet above Lake Superior.
+These sandstone cliffs stretch for about 15 miles along the lake from Sand Point on the west to just after Spray Falls on the east.
 The most colorful portion of the cliffs begins east of Miners Beach.

-Located about 6.5 miles east of Munising on Alger County Road H-58, then six miles north on Miners Castle Road.
+Located about 5 miles east of Munising on Alger County Road H-58, then 6 miles north on Miners Castle Road (H-11).

-A picnicker and beach walker's delight, Miners Beach stretches for one mile along Lake Superior where waves roll in to polish beach cobbles.
-Miners River is popular for steelhead fishing in spring and fall.
+Miners Beach stretches for nearly a mile along Lake Superior.
+The cliffs rise up on either end.
+Miners River on the west end is popular for steelhead fishing in spring and fall.
+Leashed pets allowed.

-Whenever at a beach, waders and swimmers need to be aware of rip currents, powerful currents of water moving away from shore.
+When at a beach, waders and swimmers need to be aware of rip currents, powerful currents of water moving away from shore.
 They can sweep even the strongest swimmer out to sea.